 If you think you may be the victim of identity theft you can check with a credit reference agency (such as Experian) to see if credit searches are being undertaken by finance houses.
 Applications for credit normally attract a credit search, so this can be a valuable early warning.
 If your suspicions are well-founded, inform the Police immediately.

-For advice on avoiding identity theft, see the Identity Theft website.
+For advice on avoiding identity theft, see the ICO website.